jhegemann/Muonbase/README.md

 # SSL
 Muonbase supports only plain HTTP transport and does not implement SSL.
-In order to set up secure endpoints it is recommended to bind the server locally and let e.g. `haproxy` (or another suitable proxy server) do the ssl termination.
+In order to set up secure endpoints it is recommended to bind the server locally and let e.g. `haproxy` (or another suitable proxy server) do the SSL termination.
 This is easy, secure, and performant.

 # Build